-- (b) may inspect any documents relating to the conduct of the Relevant Officer which are in the possession of the Authority, or which the Authority has the power to authorise him or her to inspect; - (c) may require any Member of staff of the Authority to answer questions concerning the conduct of the Relevant Officer - (d) must make a report to the Authority:- - stating his or her opinion as to whether (and if so to what extent) the evidence that he or she has obtained supports any allegation of misconduct against the Relevant Officer; and - (ii) recommending any disciplinary action which appears to him or her to be appropriate for the Authority to take against the Relevant Officer; and - (e) must no later than the time at which he or she makes their report under sub paragraph (d) send a copy of the report to the Relevant Officer. - (13) In paragraph (12) 'disciplinary action' and 'designated independent person' have the same meaning as in the Local Authorities (Standing Orders) (England) Regulations 2001.
+- (b) may inspect any documents relating to the conduct of the Relevant Officer which are in the possession of the Authority, or which the Authority has the power to authorise him or her to inspect; - (c) may require any Member of staff of the Authority to answer questions concerning the conduct of the Relevant Officer; - (d) must make a report to the Appointments Committee:- - stating his or her opinion as to whether (and if so to what extent) the evidence that he or she has obtained supports any allegation of misconduct against the Relevant Officer; and - (ii) recommending any disciplinary action which appears to him or her to be appropriate for the Authority to take against the Relevant Officer; and - (e) must no later than the time at which he or she makes their report under sub paragraph (d) send a copy of the report to the Relevant Officer. - (13) The Appointments Committee will, after considering the report of the Designated Person, make a recommendation to the Authority with regard to dismissal or any disciplinary action in respect of the Chief Fire Officer, Clerk/Monitoring Officer or the Treasurer. - (14) In paragraph (12) 'disciplinary action' and 'designated independent person' have the same meaning as in the Local Authorities (Standing Orders) (England) Regulations 2001.